EnvoyAI/examples/FAQ.md

 ## Docker and Machine API

 #### How do I quickly adapt an already working dockerfile?
-See our [test-echo](./test-echo/Dockerfile) machine for a simple example, or the [caffe-cpp_classification](./caffe-cpp_classification/Dockerfile) machine, an adaption of a caffe image recognition sample, for a slighly more complicated example.
+See our [test-echo](./test-echo/Dockerfile) machine for a simple example, or the [caffe-cpp_classification](./caffe-cpp_classification/Dockerfile) machine, an adaption of a caffe image recognition sample, for a slightly more complicated example.

 For these examples, we just needed to specify an __ENTRYPOINT__ that would provide the path for the image input, and write the metadata __LABELs__.
 The only other required work is to modify the existing project to write the appropriate output files.